 He could see his human reflection in the remaining smooth parts of the mangled piece of metal.
 His yellow eyes were weary and bloodshot, the supernatural color a constant reminder that he wasn’t fully human anymore.
 His tanned skin, dark eyebrows and the dark fall of his bangs… everything was back to normal, but seeing his own familiar reflection was a relief.

 “Morning Sleeping Beauty!”
 An all-too cheerful voice chimed from above, and he glanced over and watched as his friend trotted down the stairs and dropped a blanket over his head.
 Alejandro Cyrus was one of Korban’s roommates and like a brother to him, and the current owner of the garage.
-In the years he had known Alex he hadn’t changed all that much- just growing a little taller through the years.
+In the years he had known Alex he hadn’t changed all that much, just growing a little taller through the years.
 Even with his vision hidden under the fleece cloth of the blanket Korban knew Alex’s brown eyes were sparkling with mischief, his dark hair mostly hidden under a backwards baseball cap, and his grin a dazzling, devilish smirk.
 Alex never failed to deliver when it came to clever remarks, whether you wanted them or not.
-True to form, Alex adds, “Er… wrong fairy tale.”
+True to form, Alex added, “Er… wrong fairy tale.”

 Korban yanked the blanket down and saw his friend’s grin widen as he spotted the now useless tire cover lying beside him.
 “I see you had a good time last night.”

 “Good morning to you too, Alex,” Korban said, and rolled his eyes, unable to think up a witty response this early in the morning.
 He would get him back after breakfast.

 Alex carefully picked up the scrap metal and frowned.
 “I don’t see what everyone’s problem is with werewolves.
 Maybe they have expensive rims to protect?”